Antonsen2/Applied-ai/README.md

 This folder contains code and resources for analyzing the performance of the machine learning models.

 ### doc:
-This folder contains documentation and notes related to the machine learning models and their training process.
+This folder should contain documentation and notes related to the machine learning models and their training process.
+Right now we add just documenting of how we work as team, product development level and mildstones.

 ### model:
-This folder contains the code for the machine learning models themselves.
+This folder contains the code for the different machine learning models.

 ### optimization/notebooks:
 This folder contains notebooks and scripts used to optimize and fine-tune the machine learning models.